 We design, market, distribute and license one of the world's leading lifestyle collections of contemporary apparel and accessories for men, women and children that reflect the American lifestyle and European fashion sensibilities.
 Our apparel is marketed under numerous trademarks including GUESS, GUESS?, GUESS U.S.A., GUESS Jeans, GUESS? and Triangle Design, MARCIANO, Question Mark and Triangle Design, a stylized G and a stylized M, GUESS Kids, Baby GUESS, YES, G by GUESS, GUESS by MARCIANO and Gc.
 The lines include full collections of clothing, including jeans, pants, skirts, dresses, shorts, blouses, shirts, jackets, knitwear and intimate apparel.
-We also selectively grant licenses to manufacture and distribute a broad range of products that complement our apparel lines, including eyewear, watches, handbags, footwear, kids' and infants' apparel, outerwear, swimwear, fragrance, jewelry and other fashion accessories.
+In addition, we selectively grant licenses to manufacture and distribute a broad range of products that complement our apparel lines, including eyewear, watches, handbags, footwear, kids' and infants' apparel, outerwear, swimwear, fragrance, jewelry and other fashion accessories.
+We also grant licenses to certain wholesale partners to operate and sell our products through licensed retail stores.

-We are subject to the Conflict Minerals Rule because 3TG (tin and gold) are contained in the functional hardware and other components used in some of the apparel and accessories products that we contract to manufacture.
-Based on our internal product scoping, we do not believe that any of our products contain tantalum or tungsten.
-For a further discussion of our products, see our Annual Report on Form 10-K for the fiscal year ended January 30, 2016.
-The information contained in our Form 10-K is not incorporated by reference into this Conflict

-Minerals Report or our Form SD and should not be considered part of this Conflict Minerals Report or the Form SD.
+We are subject to the Conflict Minerals Rule because 3TG (tin, tungsten and gold) are or may be contained in the functional hardware and other components used in some of the apparel and accessories products that we contract to manufacture.
+Based on our internal product scoping, we do not believe that any of our products contain tantalum.
+For a further discussion of our products, see our Annual Report on Form 10-K for the fiscal year ended February 3, 2018.
+The information contained in our Form 10-K is not incorporated by reference into this Conflict Minerals Report or our Form SD and should not be considered part of this Conflict Minerals Report or the Form SD.
 Certain products that are contracted to be manufactured and sold by our licensees or that we purchase from other vendors do not come within our Conflict Minerals Rule reporting and compliance because we do not contract to manufacture the products.

-For 2015, 11% of the suppliers of the products that we contracted to manufacture were identified by us as having provided us with products that contained 3TG content that was necessary to the functionality or production of the products.
+For 2017, 6% of the suppliers of the products that we contracted to manufacture were identified by us as having provided us with products that contained 3TG content that was necessary to the functionality or production of the products.
 Even where 3TG may be present in our products, they generally constitute a very small or de minimis portion of the materials content of the products.